danyspin97/danyspin97-site/content/blog/privacy-browsers.md

 ![](https://www.gnu.org/software/gnuzilla/icecat-128.png)

-Icecat browser for people who really care about their privacy but also cares about code freedom.
+Icecat browser targets people who care about their privacy but code freedom too.
 It is based on Firefox ESR (Extended Support Release) and consists in a set of patches that remove all non-free code and enhance privacy.

 Some security extensions like LibreJS[^10] and Searxes’ Third-party Request Blocker[^11] are shipped with Icecat but they can be disabled with a click in the homepage, restoring the usual surfing experience (these two extensions break many sites).